antsanchez/prompto/README.md

 Prompto provides a button on the settings page that allows you to clear all saved data, including chat conversations, prompt templates, and settings.

 ## Live Example
-You can view a live example of the LangChain Chatbot UI by visiting the following link: [Prompto](https://prompto.asanchez.dev/)
+You can view a live example of the LangChain Chatbot UI by visiting the following link: [Prompto](https://prompto.asanchez.dev/).
+The application can be installed as a PWA on your device.

 ## Running the Application